Disclosure: This post contains sponsored links whereby we may receive a commission for any purchases made.

 Browser hijackers such as this will often hide themselves from the list of installed programs making them hard to remove from your computer and slowing it down in the meantime.
 Now that you know what tangosearch is and what it does we can go through the process of getting rid of it.

-Throughout this tutorial we will be utilizing a program called MalwareBytes to scan for and remove this threat.
-Below are links which you can use to download MalwareBytes as well as the other tools we will recommend in this guide.
+Throughout this tutorial, we will be utilizing a program called MalwareBytes to scan for and remove this threat.
+Below are links that you can use to download MalwareBytes as well as the other tools we will recommend in this guide.

 In order to get started go ahead and open up MalwareBytes once it is installed and choose “full scan” this process may take quite a bit of time so I recommend closing any other running programs and making a cup of tea or coffee while the process completes.